-There are some things I freely admit I do wrong, like putting plates on the top rack of the dishwasher or drinking wine with ice.
+There are some things I openly admit I do wrong, like putting plates on the top rack of the dishwasher or drinking wine with ice.
 But when it comes to makeup, I like to think I know a thing or two.
 It is pretty much my job, after all.
-But another part of my job is snaring access to the professionals — the ones who really know what they're doing, having spent years amassing impressive beauty qualifications and earning a long list of high-profile clients to vouch for them.
+But another part of my job involves gaining access to the professionals — the ones who really know what they're doing, having spent years amassing impressive beauty qualifications and earning a long list of high-profile clients to vouch for them.

 Recently I managed to steal some time with Sir John, a celebrity makeup artist whose little black book is filled to bursting with names such as Zendaya and Beyoncé.
-During an hour in his company, Sir John let me in on one of the buzziest beauty trends for the summer — 'dopamine glam' — but he also hinted that I (and the roomful of beauty editors in my company) had been applying bronzer incorrectly.
+During an hour in his company, Sir John let me in on one of the buzziest beauty trends of the last year — "dopamine glam" — but he also hinted that I (and the roomful of beauty editors in my company) had been applying bronzer incorrectly.
 None of us wanted to confess to it but it seems we're not the only ones.
-'Why does my bronzer go patchy/look muddy/appear orange/disappear?' are all commonly googled questions.
+"Why does my bronzer go patchy/look muddy/appear orange/disappear?" are all commonly googled questions.

-If you have a TikTok account you might've noticed that bronzer is slowly but surely taking over from our blush obsession, with products like NARS Bronzing Cream, £32.50, Charlotte Tilbury Beautiful Skin Sun-Kissed Glow Bronzer, £42, and Dior Backstage Face & Body Powder-No-Powder, £29.50, all having gone viral recently.
+If you have a TikTok account, you might've noticed that bronzer is slowly but surely overtaking our blush obsession, with products like NARS Laguna Bronzing Cream and Charlotte Tilbury Beautiful Skin Sun-Kissed Glow Cream Bronzer going viral.
 It makes sense.
-Thanks to the heatwave we've just experienced, heavy foundation is less popular — but a light dusting of bronzer?
-It can enhance a summer tan and blanket blemishes easily without feeling weighty.
+Thanks to the heatwave we are experiencing, heavy foundation is less popular — but a light dusting of bronzer?
+It can enhance a (sunless) tan and blanket blemishes easily without feeling weighty.

-So you've got the perfect product but according to Sir John it's more about the application technique.
-Luckily, in that hour, he dropped some genius bronzing tips and I can safely say that what I learned changed the way my makeup looks for the better.
+Even if you've got the perfect bronzing product, however, Sir John says it's more about the application technique.
+Luckily, in that hour, he dropped some genius bronzing tips.
+I can safely say that what I learned changed the way my makeup looks for the better.

-"Anything which has bristles that are too short is not good for applying bronzer," said Sir John, who believes denser brushes will only create obvious stripes on the skin.
+"Anything [with] bristles that are too short is not good for applying bronzer," said Sir John, who believes denser makeup brushes will create obvious stripes on the skin.
 The vibe he goes for on his celebrity clients is more diffused, seamless bronzer that looks so natural, it's virtually undetectable.
-To achieve this, he opts for a brush with long, loose bristles, like the By Joy Adenuga Large Powder Brush, £22, or the Nanshy Powder Brush, £11.95.
+To achieve this, he opts for a brush with long, loose bristles.
+Some good options are: NARS #13 Powder Brush, Rare Beauty Always An Optimist Powder Brush, or the more affordable Joah Large Powder Brush.
 "Make sure bristles are about an inch and a half long," he told me.
 The result is much more convincing, especially on my cheeks which appeared streaky and loaded with makeup before I discovered this tip.

-The key to bronzer that isn't stripy is constantly moving your brush around as soon as it hits your face, said Sir John, whether you prefer to blend in circular motions or up and down.
+The key to bronzer that isn't stripe-y is constantly moving your brush around as soon as it hits your face, said Sir John, whether you prefer to blend in circular motions or up and down.
 Also be sure to check your distance.
 Holding the brush too close to the skin risks applying too much bronzer.
-Instead, Sir John suggested very lightly dusting your skin with the bristles so as not to go overboard on colour.
+Instead, Sir John suggested very lightly dusting your skin with the bristles so as not to go overboard on color.
 You can always build it up if you feel you need more.
-"The closer you are, the more aggressive the colour," he explained.
+"The closer you are, the more aggressive the color," he explained.

-Start at the perimeter of your face, not the centre
+Start at the perimeter of your face, not the center

 Sir John recommended investing in a bronzer with an olive (rather than orange) undertone.
 "Olive tones look more believable," he said, adding that orange tones have a tendency to look much too warm.
-Sir John loves the affordable L'Oréal Paris Infallible 24H Longwear Soft Matte Bronzer, £12.99.
-R29 also rates VIEVE Modern Bronzer, £31, and Bobbi Brown Bronzing Powder, £35.
+Sir John loves the affordable L'Oréal Paris Infallible 24H Longwear Soft Matte Bronzer.
+R29 editors also recommend Vieve Modern Bronzer and Bobbi Brown Bronzing Powder.